the magpies , an afl team from collingwood , melbourne vic Car'n the maggies!

 Once a player has chosen to play on, normal play resumes and the player who took the mark is again able to be tackled.The criterion for a mark is that it be caught cleanly, i.e. the player must have complete control of the ball, for any length of time.
 As such, if the ball is caught in one grab, and then punched out from between the player's hands, a mark is paid, even if he has held it for only an instant.
 Similarly, if a ball is controlled, and then dislodged by another player or the ground, the mark will still be paid.
 Although the rules make no provision for two players mark the ball simultaneously, by convention the umpire will award the mark to the player who has the front position in the marking contest; if he cannot determine which player is in front, then a ball-up will result.
 Some people claim that the origin of the term comes from the practice of a player who has just taken a mark physically marking the ground with his foot or cap to show where he took the fair catch.
 Others claim that the origin of the term comes from the game of marngrook, where jumping to catch the ball is called mumarki, an Aboriginal word meaning "to catch".

-an australian aboriginal football game The name given to the traditional games played at gatherings of up to fifty players, played over an extremely large area.
+a first nations' football game The name given to the traditional games played at gatherings of up to fifty players, played over an extremely large area.
 Totemic teams were formed; however, to observers the game appeared to lack a team objective, having no real rules, scoring or winner.

 Individual players who consistently exhibited outstanding skills, such as leaping high over others to mumarki meaning “to catch” were often commented on.
 Games were played by the Djabwurrung and Jardwadjali people and others in western Victoria, and the Wurundjeri in the Yarra Valley, the Gunai people of Gippsland, and the Riverina in south-western New South Wales.

 The Warlpiri tribe of Central Australia played a very similar kicking and catching game with possum skins known as pultja.
 The game had a role in the formation of Australian rules football.
-This connection has become culturally important to many Aboriginal Australians, including celebrities and professional footballers from communities in which Australian rules football is highly popular.
+This connection has become culturally important to many First Nations Australians, including celebrities and professional footballers from communities in which Australian rules football is highly popular.

 game ball: gunditjmara language